 Cohort analysis is no silver bullet to give your product superpowers.
 If you ask more in-depth questions of your data, cohort analysis dissects that data to provide you pertinent answers.

-Once you have the right set of questions, analytics platforms like Indicative provide robust capabilities to create your cohorts.
+Once you have the right set of questions, product analytics platforms like Indicative provide robust capabilities to create your cohorts.
 You can use several aspects of your customer profile like open email events, blog visits, or even custom events to tweak your data cohorts.